 Subscribe to our InfoBytes Blog weekly newsletter and other publications for news affecting the financial services industry.

-Massachusetts Securities Division relaxes notarization and signature requirements for certain filings
+Massachusetts Securities Division extends emergency notice easing certain requirements for securities filings

 On July 30, the Massachusetts Securities Division extended its emergency notice (previously covered here), which grants relief from signature and notarization requirements in corporate finance filings and grants relief for registered financial professionals during the Covid-19 outbreak.
 Specifically, the division will not require manual signatures or notarizations for securities applications and securities notice filings, among others, and will instead accept evidence of electronic signatures or copies of signed documents.
 With respect to certain financial professionals, the division has also provided relief relating to (i) physical signatures required on Forms U4, (ii) the submission of Criminal Offender Record Information forms in connection with an application for registration, and (iii) annual update filings and document delivery requirements.
 The relief is effective through August 31, 2020, unless extended or rescinded.